pyranid/pyranid/README.md

 Transactions are scoped to the `DataSource` instance that created them.
 A second `Database` built with the same `DataSource` instance can participate in the transaction; a `Database` built with a different `DataSource` fails fast instead of silently joining the wrong connection.

+Transaction context follows the current Java thread.
+Async frameworks that suspend work and resume it on another thread do not automatically carry the transaction context with them; this includes Kotlin coroutines when a suspension point resumes on a different dispatcher thread.
+Keep transactional database access on the transaction thread, or capture the current `Transaction` and call `Database::participate(...)` on the thread that performs the database work.
+All participating work must complete before the owning transaction closure returns.

 On Java 21+, a clean way to do this is with a virtual-thread executor:

 ```java